mindsdb/mindsdb/docs/website/docs/ComparsionWithOtherLibraries.md

 mdb = mindsdb.Predictor(name='real_estate_model')

 # We tell the Predictor what column or key we want to learn and from what data
-mdb.learn(
-    from_data="https://s3.eu-west-2.amazonaws.com/mindsdb-example-data/home_rentals.csv", # the path to the file where we can learn from, (note: can be url) to_predict='rental_price', # the column we want to learn to predict given all the data in the file )
+mdb.learn(from_data="home_rentals.csv" , to_predict='rental_price')

 mdb = mindsdb.Predictor(name='real_estate_model')

-# use the model to make predictions
-# Note: you can use the `when_data` argument if you want to use a file with one or more rows instead of a python dictionary
+# Predict a single data point
 result = mdb.predict(when={'number_of_rooms': 2,'number_of_bathrooms':1, 'sqft': 1190})

-# The result will be an array containing predictions for each data point (in this case only one), a confidence for said prediction and a few other extra informations
 print('The predicted price is ${price} with {conf} confidence'.format(price=result[0]['rental_price'], conf=result[0]['rental_price_confidence']))
 ```

-*Note: In the Mindsdb code sample we did not use the preprocessed data, we directly gave it a link where the data is stored.*

 Generally speaking, Mindsdb differentiates itself from other libraries by its **simplicity**.
-Lastly, it will provide you with the ability to visualize the insights that you get from training in an easy to understand way.
+Lastly, Mindsdb scout provides you with an easy way to visiualize more insights about the model, this can also be done by calling `mdb.get_model_data('model_name')`, but it's easier to use Mindsdb-Scout to visualize the data, rather than looking at the raw json.